red/web-red/readme.md

 To build for production, run `yarn build`.
 The rendered site will be in the public/ dir.

+If you are using Ubuntu, you can use [this script](https://gist.github.com/rebolek/2f5d8bf785f1e3983e3509cd81a9d2b9) that will download and install everything you need.
+This has been tested with fresh install of Ubuntu server 19.10.

 See other scripts in package.json.

 ## Recommended dev environment